RiversideRocks/rickroll-links/README.md

 - [https://youtu.be/Y5zbaF097lQ](https://youtu.be/Y5zbaF097lQ) -Whats inside the FNaF box? but rickroll
 - [https://youtu.be/hNfDNORPU4Y](https://youtu.be/hNfDNORPU4Y) - A dog song [Borkrica [Toto]] but rickroll
 - [https://youtu.be/-ioFOx_pE6w](https://youtu.be/-ioFOx_pE6w) - Fortnite *NEW* OP SKIN!!!! 😳 but rickroll
+- [https://youtu.be/tXzng395qq0](https://youtu.be/tXzng395qq0) - Best Video Ever but rickroll